fmetivier/IslandsLib/docs/source/Install.rst

 Installation
 ************

-To work with Installaiton you need first to install FreeFem++ *then* pyFreeFem and evntually IslandsLib
+To work with IslandsLib you need first to install FreeFem++ *then* pyFreeFem and *eventually* IslandsLib

 Install FreeFem++
 =================